 How to get tickets for Disneyland Paris

-There are three types of tickets that you can purchase to gain access to Disneyland Paris and Walt Disney Studios Park.
+There are two types of tickets that you can purchase to gain access to Disneyland Paris and Walt Disney Studios Park.

 Dated tickets